Buy tickets for the slopes, ski school and slope events online

 You can also reach the top by car via Varpaisjärventie by following signs to either Pehku or Panorama Bar.

-Can I pay with sports/employee activity benefits at the ticket machines or online shop?
+Can I pay with sports/employee activity benefits at the vending machines or online shop?

-No. Sports benefit payments can’t be used in the online store or at the ticket machines.
-If you want to use a sports benefit, you’ll need to visit the ticket office at either Tahkolaakso or Tirol.
+No. Sports benefit payments can’t be used in the online store or at the ski pass vending machines.
+If you want to use a sports benefit, you’ll need to visit the ticket sales at either Tahkolaakso or Tirol.

 Why can’t I use an Axess or SnowCard at Tahko?

-There are several different lift pass systems, such as KeyCard, SnowCard and Axess.
+There are several different ski pass systems, such as KeyCard, SnowCard and Axess.
 At Tahko Mountain, we use SkiData’s KeyCard, which means Axess and SnowCard passes cannot be loaded here.

-Bring all the lift cards you already own — our staff can tell you which ones work.
-You can also read more about lift pass systems at https://ski.fi/en/lift-ticket-systems/
+Bring all the ski passes you already own — our staff can tell you which ones work.
+You can also read more about ski pass systems at https://ski.fi/en/lift-ticket-systems/

 Which location do I select when paying with a sports benefit app?